dennisfelczy/OpenAI_Document_Analyzer/README.md

 On the Context Query tab you can enter a query and the application will search for the most relevant pages and display the content of the pages that are most relevant to the query.
 This is also the context that is used on the Question Answering tab.

 ### Question Answering
-The Question Answering tab allows you to ask questions about the context using text-davinci-003 or gpt-3-turbo from Azure Open AI.
+The Question Answering tab allows you to ask questions about the context using gpt-3-turbo from Azure Open AI.

 ## Support
 The application is provided as is without any support.